olli1337/DotNetApp/README.md

 ## Project hierarchy

-The application is separated into four different subprojects.
+The application is separated into five different subprojects.
 This is done to better endorse the Clean Architecture approach.

 ### Client-App
 * Client-App project represents the user interface layer _(CA, Frameworks & Drivers)._